OpenSecuritySummit/oss2018/README.md

 The Summit will occur in England, 4-8 June 2018, with an entry ticket of 1400 EUR + VAT (covering stay + accommodation + event fee).

 If you want to be involved, add you name to the [participants](content/participant) page.

+See [contributing](CONTRIBUTING.md) on how to create content for the site.